clovaai/deep-text-recognition-benchmark/README.md

-# What is wrong with scene text recognition model comparisons? dataset and model analysis
+# What Is Wrong With Scene Text Recognition Model Comparisons?
+Dataset and Model Analysis
 | [paper](https://arxiv.org/abs/1904.01906) | [training and evaluation data](https://github.com/clovaai/deep-text-recognition-benchmark#download-lmdb-dataset-for-traininig-and-evaluation-from-here) | [failure cases and cleansed label](https://github.com/clovaai/deep-text-recognition-benchmark#download-failure-cases-and-cleansed-label-from-here) | [pretrained model](https://drive.google.com/drive/folders/15WPsuPJDCzhp2SvYZLRj8mAlT3zmoAMW) | [Baidu ver(passwd:rryk)](https://pan.baidu.com/s/1KSNLv4EY3zFWHpBYlpFCBQ) |

-Official PyTorch implementation of our four-stage STR framework, that most existing STR models fit into.
+Official PyTorch implementation of our four-stage STR framework, that most existing STR models fit into. <br>
-Using this framework allows for the module-wise contributions to performance in terms of accuracy, speed, and memory demand, under one consistent set of training and evaluation datasets.
+Using this framework allows for the module-wise contributions to performance in terms of accuracy, speed, and memory demand, under one consistent set of training and evaluation datasets. <br>
 Such analyses clean up the hindrance on the current comparisons to understand the performance gain of the existing modules. <br><br>
 <img src="./figures/trade-off.png" width="1000" title="trade-off">